 Below is the tune in ABC Notation.
 ABC is a great way to share simple, single staff notation and is popular amongst traditional musicians.
-You can learn about ABC notation here and I recommend EasyABC to convert the tunes into standard notation, for editing and playback (although a working version isn’t yet available for macOS Catalina).
+You can learn about ABC notation here and I recommend EasyABC to convert the tunes into standard notation, for editing and playback (although a fully working version isn’t yet available for macOS Catalina or later).

 T:Lisa Cronin’s Jig